-However, fifty years later, either by some freak twist of micro-climate, or through human intervention some thirty three pine trees have managed to survive the harsh climate forming a very small forest.
+However, 50 years later, either by some freak twist of micro-climate, or through human intervention, some 33 pine trees have managed to survive the harsh climate, forming a very small forest.
 The two large surviving groves are located in the sheltered ravines of Nurse Creek and Hospital Creek.

-Apparently the fact that the trees were originally planted for Christmas has not been not totally forgotten by the local Aleutians, who decorate the whole forest every December.
+Apparently the fact that the trees were originally planted for Christmas has not been not totally forgotten by the local Aleuts, who decorate the whole forest every December.

 Alaska Airlines provides two flights weekly to Adak island from Anchorage, with Boeing 737 aircraft.